What Is a Hedge Fund?

 Technically, most people are probably eligible to invest in hedge funds.
 Practically, only "accredited investors" and/or "sophisticated investors" will be able to do so as a result of government regulation that makes it highly unlikely a hedge fund manager is going to admit you to the partnership or firm unless you qualify.
 Even if the hedge fund manager were inclined to make an exception, he or she can really only admit 35 non-accredited investors so they will want to keep those spots open for close friends and family members.

-If you didn't know what hedge funds are, it's likely that you don't what accredited and sophisticated investors are.
-Accredited investors meet one of the following standards:
+If you didn't know what hedge funds are, it's likely that you don't know what accredited and sophisticated investors are.
+Accredited investors must meet one of the following standards:

 - Personal income of $200,000 or more per annum by himself or herself.
 If married, combined income must be $300,000 or more per annum.
 This income must have been earned for at least two consecutive years and the investor must have reason to believe he or she will maintain this level of income in the future.